hybridink/hybrid.ink/submit/non-fiction.md

 ## Long form --- ***Open***{: class="open" }

 {{site.name}} is seeking longer works of creative non-fiction in the form of memoirs, investigative journalism, essay collections, or books.
-To submit, please contact us at <hybrid@hybrid.ink> with a query containing a synopsis and a writing sample.

 Essay and letter collections may be considered, as well, and in that case, please specify the unifying theme of the collection, provide a brief synopsis of each piece, and the licensing status of each essay or letter.